Dr. Scott Estes, Associate Superintendent

 My wife, Danielle, was a third grade teacher in District 86, and we met while both working at Glendale School.
-We are blessed with a wonderful home and four beautiful children ages twelve through five.
+We are blessed with a wonderful home and four beautiful children ages thirteen through six.
 We are very close to our immediate and extended family with whom we spend a great deal of time.
 Our home tends to be a gathering place for our family, and my wife and I love to host.

 East Peoria Elementary District 86 is truly a wonderful place to work and serve, and I have been blessed to enjoy very positive relationships with students, staff, and families.
 Our teaching staff is terrific, and we are so fortunate in the East Peoria community to have our kids sitting with these learned individuals.
 It is my hope that the children in District 86 today receive the same quality of educational excellence that I received as a student in this district.
 It is a privilege to serve here!